craigfahner/p5.plotterControl/README.md

 ## Plotter Configuration

 Before connecting, position the pen carriage in the "top right" corner of the page – the same corner used by the iDraw Inkscape plugin.
-Connecting to the plotter (see the Connect button, below) automatically sets this position as the machine's zero point – there's no separate zeroing step.
+Connecting to the plotter (see the Connect button, below) automatically sets this position as the machine's zero point or "home" position.

 ![Zero position](assets/zero.png)